Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

     * Give real medicine to trial group, fake medicine to control group.
 Measure and compare results.
 * `Anti-pattern` - popular/common solution to a problem that is wrong/ineffective
 * `Dark pattern` - typical immoral solution to a problem
+* `Consensus` - after discussion, team members arrive to the same conclusion (good alternative to order from a manager; or majority vote)